inpsyde/config/README.md

         'message.api.endpoint' => [
             // The configuration is read from an environment variable 'source' => Source::SOURCE_ENV,
-            // This is the name of this env variable 'source_name' => 'SOME_ENV_VARIABLE',
+            // This is the name of the env variable 'source_name' => 'SOME_ENV_VARIABLE',
             // Optional: you can provide a default value as fallback if the variable is not set 'default_value' => 'http://api.tld/endpoint',
-            // Optional: If the variable is set, pass it throu filter_var() with the following filter 'filter' => FILTER_VALIDATE_URL,
+            // Optional: If the variable is set, pass it to filter_var() using the following filter argument 'filter' => FILTER_VALIDATE_URL,
         ],
         'domain.some.key' => [